WordPress navigation menus with wordpress full site editing (FSE): A beginner’s guide

 Click on Navigation to unleash its potential:

-- Rename, duplicate, or delete: See those three dots next to your menu name?
-That’s your control panel.
-Rename your menu, create a copy, or say goodbye if needed.
+1. Rename, duplicate, or delete: The three dots next to the menu name represent the control panel.
+Rename the menu, create a copy, or delete according to the requirements of the WordPress website

-- Arrange and remove: Want to move a page up or down?
-Click the three dots next to the page and choose “Move up” or “Move down.”
-Feeling ruthless?
-Click “Remove” to banish it.
+2. Arrange and remove: Click the three dots next to the page and choose “Move up” or “Move down.”
+Easily remove a page by clicking “Remove”.
 To edit the page itself, click “Go to…”.

-Design and link magic: Click the pencil icon to open the block editor.
-Here, you can change your menu’s colours, fonts, and more!
-You can even edit link text and make them open in new tabs.
+3. Design and link: Click the pencil icon to open the block editor.
+This is where the menu’s colours, fonts, and more can be changed.
+It is also possible to edit link text and make them open in new tabs.

 Adding, editing, and rearranging menu elements

-Remember, your menu’s location depends on your theme.
-It might be at the top, side, or hiding until you click something.
+The menu’s location depends on the theme.
+It might be at the top, side, or hiding until something has been clicked.
+Here are more instructions to make WordPress Full Site Editing (FSE) easy to use.

-- Adding new links: Click the “+” button, type the name of a page, post, or even an external website, and select it.
-Voila!
-New link added.
+1. Adding new links: Click the “+” button, type the name of a page, post, or even an external website, and select it.
+Adding a new link is as easy as that.

-- Creating links for unmade pages: Don’t have a page yet?
-No problem!
-Type its name in the search bar and click “Create draft page.”
-WordPress will build it for you, ready for editing later.
+2. Creating links for unmade pages: Type the name of the new page to be created into the search bar and click “Create draft page.”
+WordPress will build it, ready for editing later.

-- Editing links and settings: Click the page, then the link icon, and finally the pencil button.
-Now you can change the link, open it in a new tab, and more.
-Click “Save” to keep your changes.
+3. Editing links and settings: Click the page, then the link icon, and finally the pencil button.
+It is now possible to change the link, open it in a new tab, and more.
+Click “Save” to keep the changes.

-- Adding more than links: not just pages! click “+” and explore blocks like “site logo” or “site tagline” to add personality to your menu. scroll down or click “browse all” to see all options.
+4. Adding more than links: not just pages!
+Click “+” and explore blocks like “site logo” or “site tagline” to add personality to the menu. scroll down or click “browse all” to see all options.

-- Rearranging like a pro: select a block and use the arrow icons to move it left or right. it’s like rearranging furniture in your website’s living room!
+5. Rearranging like a pro: Select a block and use the arrow icons to move it left or right.
+It’s as easy as rearranging furniture in a website’s living room.

-- Removing unwanted guests: click the element you want to delete, then the three dots on the block toolbar, and finally “delete.” poof! it’s gone.
+6. Removing unwanted guests: Click the element you want to delete, then the three dots on the block toolbar, and finally “delete.”.

-For websites with many pages, submenus are your friend.
+For websites with many pages, submenus will make it easier for visitors to navigate their way around.
 Here’s how to create one:

 Remember to save!

 Click the “Save” button in the top right corner.
-Now, your navigation masterpiece is live for the world to see!
+Now, the WordPress navigation menu is live.

 FAQs: WordPress navigation menus in Full Site Editing